sunnyau/java-concurrency/README.md

 4. Monitor for Race Conditions: Check for race conditions by validating the final state of shared resources.
 5. Run Tests Repeatedly: Execute the test multiple times to increase the chance of catching intermittent issues.

+# How to build by maven

+mvn compile test

+# How to build by gradle

+gradle check

 Reference